Using VLANs with OVS and libvirt7 November 2012 · Filed in Tutorial

-In previous posts, I’ve shown you how to use Open vSwitch (OVS) with VLANs through fake bridges, as well as how to wrap libvirt virtual network around OVS fake bridges.
+In previous posts, I’ve shown you how to use Open vSwitch (OVS) with VLANs through fake bridges, as well as how to wrap libvirt virtual networks around OVS fake bridges.
 Both of these techniques are acceptable for configuring VLANs with OVS, but in this post I want to talk about using VLANs with OVS via a greater level of libvirt integration.
 This has been talked about elsewhere, but I wasn’t able to make it work until libvirt 1.0.0 was released.
 (Update: I was able to make it work with an earlier version.
 See here.)

 First, let’s recap what we know so far.
 If you know the port to which a particular domain (guest VM) is connected, you can configure that particular port as a VLAN trunk like this:

 ovs-vsctl set port <port name> trunks=10,11,12

 This configuration would pass the VLAN tags for VLANs 10, 11, and 12 all the way up to the domain, where—assuming the OS installed in the domain has VLAN support—you could configure network connectivity appropriately.
 (I hope to have a blog post up on this soon.)

 Along the same lines, if you know the port to which a particular domain is connected, you could configure that port as a VLAN access port with a command like this: